COURSE INFORMATION ABOUT THE 2021/22 11+ COURSE

 - We help educate parents about nurturing a GM because it is they who are the major influence on the mindset that their child exercises.

 (ii) Learning opportunities

 - We characterise and treat mistakes and omissions as valuable learning opportunities to be embraced, thereby enabling children, parents and tutors to hone in on children’s individual, very specific learning needs.

 - Correcting each error and learning from it is a key feature of our courses.
 This allows children to focus most effort where they most need it.

-3. We use a highly interactive, small-group format (i.e. fewer than 10 pupils per group)
+3. We use a highly interactive, small-group format (i.e. 9 or fewer pupils per group)